bytexro/fiipractic-2020/react/git-battle/README.md

 ### `npm install`

-This command installs a package, and any packages that it depends on.
+This command installs a package, and any packages that it depends on. <br />
 These packages are declared as dependencies in package.json file which after installation can be found in local node_modules folder.

 ### `npm start`